-Pause positions and lexical stress in L2 speech data are first automatically annotated by a pipeline that combines the latest speech processing and natural language processing tools [25].
-This pipeline is based on WhisperX speech recognition and forced alignment [26] and it annotates pauses with its corresponding largest syntactic boundary-either clause-boundary, phrase-boundary, or word-boundary-on the basis of the constituency analysis of the transcribed text using the Berkeley Neural Parser [27].
+Pause positions and lexical stress in L2 speech data are first automatically annotated by a pipeline that combines the latest speech processing and natural language processing tools (reference to previous work).
+This pipeline is based on WhisperX speech recognition and forced alignment [25] and it annotates pauses with its corresponding largest syntactic boundary-either clause-boundary, phrase-boundary, or word-boundary-on the basis of the constituency analysis of the transcribed text using the Berkeley Neural Parser [26].